505 STUDENT SCHOLASTIC ACHIEVEMENT

 Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.

-Students in grades nine through twelve will be informed of the required course work necessary to be promoted each year.
+• Retention/Promotion in ninth – twelfth grade: Students in grades nine through twelve will be informed of the required coursework necessary to be promoted each year.
 When it becomes evident a student in these grades will be unable to meet the minimum credit requirements for the year, the student and parents will be informed.
-It shall be within the final authority of the board to retain students in their current grade level and to deny promotion to a student.
+It is within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student.

 Legal Reference: Iowa Code §§ 256.11, .11A; 279.8; 280.3 .